 So I guess my hope here is that I’m not alone in saying this.
 I *miss* giving birth.
 I’m not necessarily saying that I’m broody or that I want another baby; I’m just saying I wish there could be more days in my life when I literally feel like a super-human again.

-Sara is a mum of three and BabyNatal teacher for West London.
+Sara is a mum of three and BabyNatal teacher.